Merrimon-Wynne House

+History

 Augustus Summerfield Merrimon built The Merrimon-Wynne House in 1876 to serve as his private residence on N. Wilmington street in Raleigh.
 The Merrimon estate sold the home in 1899 to Louisa "Lula" Brookshire Page, wife Frank Page.
 She and her next husband, Stanhope Wynne, would deed the house to Peace College in 1919.
 It served as the "Wynne Hall" dormitory until 1934.
 The North Carolina Division of Archives and History successfully nominated the house to the National Register of Historic Places in September 1975.

 In the early 1970's, the house was acquired by the state and converted into office space.